neuropeds1/evd-transport-app/docs/Anesthesia_Considerations.md

 **Special Considerations:**
 - If surgical position mandates something different, work with surgeons
-- If patient must be flat or in Trendelenburg:
+- If the patient must be flat or in Trendelenburg:
   - Recognize the ICP implications
   - Prepare accordingly (maybe have the EVD open or increase drainage frequency)
 - Avoid any neck taping or positioning that compresses the jugular veins